Bartozzz/mads/README.md

 **MADS** (_Mathematics, Algorithms, Data Structures_) is a set of TypeScript utility modules for working with various mathematical functions, algorithms and data structures.

-> **Note:** documentation and examples for each package are published in their respectives [READMEs](#installation).
+> **Note:** documentation and examples for each package are published in their respective [READMEs](#installation).
 Please, refer to those resources for installation details and API references.

 ## Installation